axelerant/engg-handbook/content/docs/how-we-work/coding-principles-standards.md

 - We write code that anticipates change, so that we can implement (most) changes in an easy and Agile way.

-- We write API layer that doesn't assume a particular UI, so that the API could be used in multiple (and unpredictable) situations (For example, used in these UIs: Web site, drush, rest, SMS).
+- We write API layer that doesn't assume a particular UI, so that the API could be used in multiple (and unpredictable) situations (For example, used in these UIs: Web site, drush, REST, SMS).

 - We remove dead code, because it's dead (and because it's confusing to leave it).